UPDATE: HIV Prophylaxis Following Non-Occupational Exposure

 - HIV testing at 6 months post-exposure is no longer recommended

-- HIV testing of the exposed person at 4 weeks and 12 weeks should be performed with laboratory-based HIV tests rather than rapid point-of-care HIV tests
+- HIV testing of the exposed person at 4 weeks and 12 weeks should be performed with laboratory-based HIV tests* rather than point-of-care HIV tests

 - If the post-exposure evaluation determined that PEP was indicated, but the exposed person declines PEP, serial testing should still be obtained (see Table 7)